|

 year because the occurrences of some terms may increase every year

-as the lawmakers do their thing.
-These results come from year 2004
+as lawmakers do their thing.
+These results are from year 2009 regs.

 Search options: